Community Consultative Committees (CCC)

 1. Aboriginal - liaison Constable Richard Warman

-11. Persons With Disabilities - liaison Constable Mark McCabe
+10. Vulnerable Persons - liaison Constable Mark McCabe

 The region consists of: Afghanistan, Bangladesh, Bhutan, India, Maldives, Pakistan, Sri Lanka, Bahrain, Iraq, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, Syrian Arab Republic, United Arab Emirates Yemen, Iran, Armenia, Azerbaijan and Turkey.